webspatial/doc-website/docs/introduction/new-powers-for-xr-apps.md

 Interaction gains more possibilities: it is more natural and intuitive, more flexible and diverse, and easier to tailor to specific scenarios.

-1. Users can handle digital content **like real objects**—grab, drag, stretch, squeeze, and rotate it directly—without **extra control panels or specialized gestures** to learn.
+1. Users can handle digital content **like real objects** - grab, drag, stretch, squeeze, and rotate it directly - without **extra control panels or specialized gestures** to learn.
 2. No more flinging a mouse across the screen or poking at a touch panel with hands held up; most of the time **hands stay still** (choose with eye gaze, confirm with a pinch).
 3. There is no need to buy or store dedicated hardware.
 Software alone can flexibly provide various **specialized input tools** (just as the iPhone implements its keyboard purely in software).